michalin/TMS9918_Arduino/readme.md

 Copy all to the *library* folder of your Arduino IDE to install the library.
 Check out the [examples](/examples/readme.md).

-See the [documentation](html/tms9918_8h.html) for more details.

-Watch video to learn more about the TMS9918.
+## Watch video to learn more about the TMS9918.
 [![Youtube video](html/thumbnail.jpg)](https://youtu.be/smgGB_CsXns)